AFcampany/educate-with-md-files/howToUseGitHubReadME.md

 this mean using 0 or 1 tab is for normal text

-to separate lines use empty line between them use 2 tabs to convert normal text to text can copy and structe
+to separate lines use empty line between them
+    use 2 tabs and add empty line above to convert normal text to text can copy and structe then you can structer text like a code in code editor and this is amazing

+      wow this is amazing